How is Axios in React used: A Beginner's Guide 2025

 In this code, the “.then()” block handles the successful response, and you can access the response data using “response.data”.
 If an error occurs during the request, it is caught in the “.catch()” block, where you can handle and log it.

-Axios interceptors in React are a powerful feature that allows you to intercept and modify requests and responses made with Axios globally.
-Interceptors act as middleware.
-They enable you to add custom logic before a request is sent or after receiving a response.
-This helps you centralise common functionality.
-You can now apply it consistently across your application.
+Axios interceptors are a powerful feature in React that allow you to intercept and modify requests and responses globally.
+They act as middleware, enabling you to add custom logic before a request is sent or after receiving a response.
+This functionality is particularly useful for centralizing common tasks like adding authentication tokens or handling global error logic.

 Cancelling Axios requests in React involves using the CancelToken feature provided by Axios.